Timeless Golf in the Ozarks Ozarks National Golf Course

 Mountain Top Grill

-Perched high in the hills, overlooking the Mountain Top Course and Ozark’s National Course, Mountain Top Grill is the perfect place to enjoy lunch or small plates after a round on the links.
+Perched high in the hills and overlooking Mountain Top Course and Payne’s Valley Course, this lodge-style restaurant is the perfect place to enjoy a delicious meal after a round on the links or a date night with some of the best views in the Ozarks.